connorbode/connorbode.github.io/_posts/2014-03-22-concordia-calendar-ninja.markdown

 ### Solution

 The Concordia Calendar Ninja takes a Concordia student's username & password, retrieves the users schedule, authenticates the user to Google & adds their schedule to Google Calendar.
 There are also plans to allow export to iCal.

+The back-end is written using Ruby with [Sinatra](http://www.sinatrarb.com/) to handle HTTP requests.
+[Mechanize](http://docs.seattlerb.org/mechanize/) is used to crawl the MyConcordia portal & [Nokogiri](http://nokogiri.org/) is used to parse the schedule HTML.

+The client uses [AngularJS](https://angularjs.org/).
+While Angular may be overkill for such a small application, I will never go back to using jQuery alone for front-end development.
+I attempted to do the client without Angular and got frustrated at the lack of structure.

 __Links:__